 Critical accounting estimates and judgments are those that have a significant risk of causing material adjustment and are often applied to matters or outcomes that are inherently uncertain and subject to change.
 As such, management cautions that future events often vary from forecasts and expectations and that estimates routinely require adjustment.
-A summary of those areas where the Company's management believe critical accounting policies affect the significant judgments and estimates used in the preparation of the financial statements can be found in note 2 to the unaudited interim condensed consolidated financial statements of September 30, 2018, and audited financial statements as of December 31, 2017 and for ninemonth period ended September 30, 2018 and 2017.
+A summary of those areas where the Company's management believe critical accounting policies affect the significant judgments and estimates used in the preparation of the financial statements can be found in note 2 to the unaudited interim condensed consolidated financial statements of March 31, 2018 and audited financial statements as of December 31, 2017 and for three-month period ended March 31, 2018, 2017 and 2016.